 The right way would be to start neutron-server directly and not by starting the service.
 Don’t worry, we’ll do it together. step by step.

 Ansible is a free software for configuring and managing nodes.
 It easy to use and includes many built-in modules to allow easy configuration management.
 It uses ssh to connect the different nodes and configure them.
 The only thing you need on your machine in order to run Ansible is python installed ( > 2.4).

 In this post I’m going to show you how to easily write your first playbook and run it.
 But before that let’s go over some basic definitions:

 Sometimes when you submit patch to gerrit, you may have one or several gates running against the patch, verifying it has no issues, so it’s safe to merge it.

 But what would you do if want to re-run all gates? usually I see developers using one of the following ways:

 - go to the actual build page in jenkins and click on ‘retrigger all’

 - comment in gerrit system with specific string

 Rebase would work only if there is what to rebase on and using directly the build page on jenkins server will only work if you have account with permissions to access this jenkins server – so those two methods would be less convenient to use.

-Mutability talks about the capability of object to change or alter.
-This is one of noticeable difference between the two types.
+Mutability talks about the capability of an object to change or alter.
+This is one of the noticeable difference between the two types.